Conjunctivitis ("Pink Eye")

 Conjunctivitis is an eye infection that may cause redness and discharge from the eye, sometimes with pain or itching.
-It can be caused by bacteria or viruses.
+It is often called “pink eye” because it can cause the white of the eye to become pink or red.
+Conjunctivitis is most commonly caused by bacteria, viruses, or allergens.

 General information about conjunctivitis, including a fact sheet for patients and parents of young children.